 - Rest and relax: Arrive at the doctor’s office as rested and relaxed as possible.
 While the idea of chemotherapy is stressful for many patients, consider it a positive part of the healing process.

 - Ask for help: Certain side effects, like nausea and vomiting, may mean patients will have to stay close to home or in bed during recovery.
 It can be helpful to have a few family members or close friends around to run errands and assist with basic household chores.
+There are also companies that offer services such as dog walking and grocery and meal delivery for a fee.

 Common Side Effects of Chemotherapy